-The continuously growing arsenal of health interventions, whether it is a new pharmaceutical product, a medical device, a surgical intervention, or other measures utilised during health and care provision, all reflecting the increasing demand for better quality of care by citizens, force decision makers of public health systems to optimally allocate limited resources in a well-informed manner.
-Investigator-initiated clinical studies (IICSs) generate data on safety and effectiveness of a health intervention in real-world settings and thus provide evidence to answer questions that clinicians face in their day-to-day practice in order to optimise the clinical management of patients Such studies deal with potential diagnostic and therapeutic innovations that traditionally does not attract the private sector but are crucial for optimised clinical management and for the sustainability of healthcare systems.
+The continuously growing arsenal of health interventions, whether it is a new pharmaceutical product, a medical device, a surgical intervention, or other measures utilised during health and care provision, reflecting the increasing demand for better quality of care by citizens, force decision makers of public health systems to optimally allocate limited resources in a well-informed manner.
+Large-scale IICSs generate data on safety and effectiveness of a health intervention, often in real-world settings, and thus provide evidence to answer questions that clinicians face in their day-to-day practice in order to optimise the clinical management of patients beyond the context of marketing authorisation application for medicinal products.
+Such studies deal with potential diagnostic and therapeutic interventions that do not attract, or could go counter commercial interest.
+These clinical studies are critical to support endorsement of healthcare strategies (repurposing, comparative effectiveness, treatment combination or optimisation studies, personalised medicine trials).